 Baoshan Stone City is a Naxi ancient village built on a huge, mushroom-shaped rock and only has about 100 houses.
 Houses are laid out in an orderly way, built on the rock, and linked by stone steps.
 The locals often chisel the local rock into stone tables, stone benches, stone hearths, and stone water vats.

-The Naxi people of the village have cut rice terraces and planted crops (such as rice, wheat, and corn) on the hills around the mushroom rock.
-They still a traditional life and a visit to Baoshan Stone City allows you to experience this too.
+As with many traditional Chinese towns, the Naxi people of the village have cut rice terraces and planted crops (such as rice, wheat, and corn).
+In this village, they’re on the hills around the mushroom rock.

 The largest Miao village in China, Xijiang Qianhu Miao Village is a great destination to visit.
 This is especially true if you’d like to enhance your understanding of the Miao culture.